Harmon Northrop Morse: Life and career

 The earliest American ancestor of Harmon Northrop Morse was John Morse, who came from England in 1639 and settled in New Haven.
 His father, Harmon Morse, was a Puritan farmer and a believer in hard work, few holidays and little schooling.
 He viewed all forms of recreation as objectionable.
 Northrop's mother died at a young age, leaving behind Northrop, his brother Anson and his sister Delia.

 Thanks to an endowment left by his grandmother, Northrop Morse studied chemistry at Amherst College, which he entered in 1869 and graduated in 1873.
 He continued his studies in Germany, and obtained a PhD in chemistry with a minor in mineralogy from the University of Göttingen in 1875.
 During Morse's time there, Friedrich Wöhler had officially retired from active service, and Morse's thesis adviser, and head of the Laboratory, was Hans Hübner.
 Nevertheless, Wöhler occasionally spent part of his time in the laboratory and a few favored students, generally Americans, were given the privilege of working with him.
 Hübner was an organic chemist, so Morse's initial work was in that area, but later Morse would work in what is now known as physical chemistry.

 Morse returned to the United States in 1875, and was given an assistantship at Amherst.
 There he worked for a year under Harris and Emerson.
 When Johns Hopkins University opened in 1876, Morse moved there as an associate of Ira Remsen, thanks in part to a letter of recommendation from Emerson.
 Remsen and Morse started the chemistry laboratory at Johns Hopkins together, and Morse's experience from Germany proved very valuable, as the American chemistry school was less developed at the time.
 Morse officially became an associate professor in 1883, a full professor of inorganic and analytical chemistry in 1892, and director of the chemical laboratory in 1908.
 He retired in 1916.

+Morse was elected to the American Philosophical Society in 1903, the United States National Academy of Sciences in 1907, and the American Academy of Arts and Sciences in 1914.

 Morse married twice and had four children—a daughter and three sons.
 His, second wife, Elizabet Dennis Clark, helped him in preparing articles for publication.
 After his retirement, Morse became quite reclusive, seldom left his house and his health deteriorated.
 He died during his annual vacation in Chebeague Island, Maine—a place he often visited.
 He was buried at Amherst, where he also had a summer house.
 In his obituary, Remsen remembers Morse as "quiet and uneffusive".